expo/expo/docs/versions/v25.0.0/guides/app-icons.md

 ## Configuring your App's Icon

 The most straightforward way to provide an icon for your app is to provide the [icon](configuration.html#icon) key in `app.json`.
 If you want to do the minimum possible, this key alone is sufficient.
 However, Expo also accepts platform-specific keys under `ios.icon` and `android.icon`.
 If either of these exist, they will take priority over the base `icon` key on their respective platform.
+Further customization of the Android icon is possible using the `android.adaptiveIcon` key, which will override both of the previously mentioned settings.
 Most production-quality apps will probably want to provide something slightly different between iOS and Android.

 ## Icon Best Practices